SITE MAP

 The ‘fun’ begins: First important concepts of camouflage must be considered.
 Camouflage must have the ability to hid or ‘break up’ the visual of the human body.
 Hard vertical lines can draw attention to the object; therefore, they should be avoided.
 Neutral colors of nature of the hunting environments are good to use and should meld together.
 An illusion of a 3 D objects might add to the breaking up effect.
 And finally, the shadow as in nature effect that Matt desired is all taken into consideration.

 A three color fabric, with each color containing a strand of merino wool and a strand of acrylic is already determined to be the clients desired fabric weight.
-Inspiration for a camouflage pattern can easily come from looking the superimposing effects of various leaves in a forest setting or other hunting settings.
+Inspiration for a camouflage pattern can easily come from looking at the superimposing effects of various leaves in a forest setting or other hunting settings.

 Drafting the Pattern Block for the Camo Clothing for Hunting